Meet the team

 Dr Valerio Ferracci MRSC

-Dr Valerio Ferracci is a research fellow at the Centre for Atmospheric Informatics and Emissions Technology at Cranfield University.
-His research interests lie in atmospheric chemistry and trace gas measurements.Valerio obtained his PhD from University College London on laboratory studies of the kinetics of ozone-depleting halogen oxide radical reactions.
+Valerio Ferracci is a Senior Scientist in the Air Quality and Aerosol Metrology Group (AQAM) at NPL.Valerio obtained his PhD from University College London on laboratory studies of the kinetics of ozone-depleting halogen oxide radical reactions.
 He then worked at the National Physical Laboratory on the detection of volatile organic compounds and reactive gaseous species using a variety of techniques.
 Following a post-doctoral position at the University of Cambridge in which he explored tropospheric oxidation pathways in global atmospheric models, he moved to his current position in Cranfield to work on the development of low-cost sensors for long-term monitoring of atmospherically important species.
 Valerio joined the committee in 2017.

 Niall Marsay